Training Philosophy

 Behavioral Objectives

-• Establish and maintain effective relationships with the recipients of psychological services;
+• Establishes and maintains effective relationships with the recipients of psychological services.

-• Develop evidence-based intervention plans specific to the service delivery goals;
+• Develops evidence-based intervention plans specific to the service delivery goals.

-• Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables;
+• Implements interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables.

-• Demonstrate the ability to apply the relevant research literature to clinical decision making;
+• Demonstrates the ability to apply the relevant research literature to clinical decision making.

-• Modify and adapt evidence-based approaches effectively when a clear evidence-base is lacking; and,
+• Modifies and adapts evidence-based approaches effectively when a clear evidence-base is lacking.

-• Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation.
+• Evaluates intervention effectiveness, and adapts intervention goals and methods consistent with ongoing evaluation.

 Evaluation Methods